rgreinho/trauma/README.md

 ## Why another download manager

 Before starting this project, I spent some time searching the internet, trying not to reinvent the wheel.
-And I did find a bunch of interesting exisiting projects!
+And I did find a bunch of interesting existing projects!

-However they are almost all abandonned:
+However they are almost all abandoned:

 - DLM: <https://github.com/agourlay/dlm>
   - Active, but is just a binary/CLI tool